GSMA-CPAS/BWRP/atomic_setup/README.md

 ## Prepare your Pods

 1. edit "setup.cfg" to suit your needs:

+It is recommended to generate URL-safe passwords with: `openssl rand -base64 64 | tr -d "=+/" | cut -c1-32`

    | Variable | Value | Description |
    |----|---|---|
    | CFG_KUBENS | gsma | Namespace to be used in kubernetes.
 Highly recommended NOT to use default |